SimonDegraeve/tech-test-front/assets/README.md

 - Loading state handled with React (Suspense)[https://react.dev/reference/react/Suspense] and a nice looking loader, so the user knows can differentiate between loading and empty state (ex: candidates count being 0 while loading, can be confusing for the user).

+- Error state handled with (ErrorBoundaries)[https://legacy.reactjs.org/docs/error-boundaries.html] for data load to inform the user of the eventual error and give them the ability to retry the operation.
+The mutations errors are handled within the component triggering the mutation to give a more specific error message to the user.

 - I used [`mock-service-wortker`](https://mswjs.io/) to mock the API calls and data manipulation.
 This allow fine-grained control over the API responses and the ability to test edge network cases and error handling.
 It is more powerful than mocking `react-query`

 ### Future improvements